gitlabhq/gitlabhq/doc/user/project/issue_board.md

 ## Creating workflows

-By adding new lists, you can create workflows.
+By reordering your lists, you can create workflows.
 As lists in Issue Boards are based on labels, it works out of the box with your existing issues.
 So if you've already labeled things with 'Backend' and 'Frontend', the issue will appear in the lists as you create them.
 In addition, this means you can easily move